Communication Technology and Computer - Mediated Communication

 The study of communication and technology involves research into how technologies influence our world including our perceptions of space, time, power, and identity, as well as how technological changes affect the mediation of information and present us with ethical and moral challenges.
 Both the message and the medium influence our human ecology.
 Increasingly, access to technology equals opportunity and power.
 How did mass printing affect culture generally and literacy specifically?
 Across cultures and over time, who has been encouraged to read and who has not and why?
 Why were the letters on the first mechanical keyboards arranged as they were?
 How does one write hundreds of Chinese characters on a small Western-style computer keyboard or text on a cellular phone?
 How has cellular phone service influenced criminal enterprises and guerrilla warfare?
 The invention of air conditioning greatly reduced the building of front porches on homes, which in turn greatly reduced communication among neighbors who used to spend hot evenings out on their porches chatting.
 Internet companies are purposefully mixing social with commercial messages and have greatly accelerated the diffusion of innovations including commercial and political campaign messages.
 The Center for Disease Control in Atlanta now works with Facebook to detect the initial spread of viruses because people who are sick stay home and write about their symptoms giving the CDC the most effective early-warning of clusters of outbreaks.
 Terrorism and criminal behavior is thriving via the Internet.
 Electronic banking, medical record keeping, and so forth compound issues regarding privacy.

 Enabled by advances in computing and telecommunications, individuals, groups, societies, and devices are now readily able to interact across time and distance.
-University of Oklahoma undergraduates can enroll in courses designed to transcend specific tools by exploring the theories, processes, and applications of communication technologies to prepare students for jobs in an ever-evolving yet ubiquitously online business world.
-Master’s and Doctoral scholars can deepen their study of communication and technology as well as broaden their understanding by applying theory and research findings in coursework focusing on politics, interpersonal relationships, intercultural interactions, and organizational processes.
+University of Oklahoma graduate students can enroll in courses designed to transcend specific tools by exploring the theories, processes, and applications of communication technologies to prepare students for jobs in an ever-evolving yet ubiquitously online business world.
+They can deepen their study of communication and technology as well as broaden their understanding by applying theory and research findings in coursework focusing on politics, interpersonal relationships, intercultural interactions, and organizational processes.
 Collaboration between faculty and students at all levels in the Department of Communication produce leading scholarship including researching how online tools can be used to better detect deception (Dunbar), affect long-distance friendships and social support (Johnson), help professionals share information and be socialized into the workplace (Lee), deliver health and crisis communication (Miller), meet challenges of cyber-terrorism and cyber-bullying (E. Kramer), and how technology of all sorts from integrated satellite systems to electrical refrigeration and nuclear powered warships change/enable our behaviors, beliefs, values and expectations (E. Kramer).
 Graduate scholars leave OU prepared to teach and research contemporary issues impacted by technologies and the messages and meanings they generate intentionally and unintentionally.

 Typical Graduate Level Course Offerings